 2019 Women’s World Cup: Day 7 – Australia vs South Africa: Day 7 saw us treated to a thriller in Montpellier.
-The Brazilians seemed to cruising with a two goal lead in half time, but were stunned 3-2 by an Australian come from behind victory.
+The Brazilians seemed to be cruising with a two goal lead at half time, but were stunned 3-2 by an Australian come from behind victory.
 The Brazilian veteran Marta made World Cup history by scoring in five World Cups, as she opened the scoring from the spot.
 However, the Australians stormed back into the game with goals from Foord Logarzo and an own goal by Brazil centre back Alves.
-In the other match yesterday, China took on South Africa, in a must win match for both teams.
+In the other match yesterday, China took on South Africa, in a must-win match for both teams.
 China bossed the game and relied on their power in the air to threaten the South African goal.
 It was a cross whipped in from the right and knocked into the net by Li Ying that gave China the vital win in Group B, 1-0.

 We’ll take a look at the phrases spot and boss the game later in this post.
 In the languagecaster predictions competition, Nina is still on top but has been joined by the home team Learn English Through Football on 21 points.
 If you have questions or comments you can email us at: firstname.lastname@example.org.

 A spot is a small round circle and in football it refers to the penalty spot.
 You will often hear ‘score from the spot‘ in commentary or read it in reports.
 It means to convert a penalty, to score a penalty.
 Here’s an example from the Straits Times reporting on the Australia versus Brazil game in group C: “Marta opened the scoring after 27 minutes, converting from the spot after Leticia Santos was fouled by Elise Kellond-Knight.”